Plane breaks apart after skidding off runway in Turkey

-All 183 people on board a passenger plane survived after it skidded off the runway and broke apart while landing at Istanbul's Sabiha Gokcen airport.
+Three people have died after a passenger plane skidded off the runway and broke apart while landing at Istanbul's Sabiha Gokcen airport, Turkey's Health Minister Fahrettin Koca said Wednesday.

-Twenty-one people were injured in Wednesday's accident and taken to hospital, Istanbul's governor Ali Yerlikaya said.
+Koca added that 179 people had been sent to different hospitals in the aftermath of the incident, which appeared to have taken place in poor weather conditions.

-The Pegasus Airlines plane was carrying 177 people and six crew members, according to the Turkish Transportation Ministry.
+He said that three people are currently in an intensive care unit.

 (0) comments